github/docs/content/rest/guides/scripting-with-the-rest-api-and-net.md

 ## Next steps

-- To learn more about Octokit.NET see [the .NET Octokit SDK documentation](https://github.com/octokit/octokit.NET).
+- To learn more about Octokit.net see [the .NET Octokit SDK documentation](https://github.com/octokit/octokit.net).
-- For some real life examples, look at how {% data variables.product.company_short %} Docs uses Octokit.NET by [searching the {% data variables.product.company_short %} Docs repository](https://github.com/search?q=repo%3Agithub%2Fdocs%20path%3A.github%20octokit&type=code).